State over Tokens: Characterizing the Role of Reasoning Tokens

 For anyone using AI systems

-Don’t assume the text explains how the model arrived at its answer.
-The text might increase confidence without providing real justification.
+The text should not be assumed to explain how the model arrived at its answer.
+It can increase confidence without providing real justification.
 This matters especially in high-stakes domains like medicine, law, or finance.

 Sometimes, the text will happen to present a valid sequence of steps from question to answer.
 If you carefully check each step and confirm that the logic holds, it can serve as supporting evidence for trusting the answer.
 But this confidence should come from your verification, not from the text itself being a direct view into the model’s process.